Maple Butter Tarts with runny filling

 - Cut the cold butter into cubes, and drop it into the flour mixture, through the funnel, while the food processor is on low.

-3. Mix the vinegar in with the water and add to the food processor, through the funnel, while it is on low.
-(You may need all or part of it.)
+3. Mix the vinegar in with the water and add to the food processor, along with the beaten egg, through the funnel, while it is on low.

-4. Mix a few seconds, until just comes together.
+4. Mix a few seconds, until the dough just comes together.

-5. Form into two disks and cover in cling film.
+5. Form into two disks and cover in plastic wrap.
 Refrigerate for 1 hour.

 6. Remove from refrigerator and roll out on a lightly floured surface.

-7. Cut into disks, with a large cookie cutter or the rim of a large cup, that will fit the size of your muffin tin.
+7. Cut into disks, with a large cookie cutter, a biscuit cutter, or the rim of a large cup.

 8. Form the dough disks into each cup of the muffin tin.

-- In a bowl that you can easily pour from, (I used a large glass measuring cup), add the butter and brown sugar.
+- In a bowl that you can easily pour from, (I used a large glass measuring cup), add 1/4 cup melted butter, 1 cup brown sugar, 1/2 cup maple syrup, 2 eggs, and an 1/8 teaspoon of salt.
 Mix to combine.

-6. Pour the filling into the tart shells, leaving a little bit of space at the top.
+4. Pour the filling into the tart shells, leaving 1/4-inch space at the top.

 Maple Butter Tarts - Runny Filling